queryluke/masseffect-5e-data/data/species/behemoth.md

 These unfortunate individuals were once krogan.
 After capture, experimentation, and attempts at exaltation, they are now Behemoths, bearing the characteristic white carapace of the kett and the strength of a krogan in full fury.
-If you wish to play as a Behemoth, replace the exalted lineage trait with the following.
+If you wish to play as a Behemoth, replace the Exalted Lineage trait and Exaltation with the following.